lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 --- abstract

 This draft defines the way SCHC header compression can be applied to CoAP headers.
-CoAP header structure differs from IPv6 and UDP protocols since the CoAP
+The CoAP header structure differs from IPv6 and UDP protocols since the CoAP
 use a flexible header with a variable number of options themselves of a variable length.
-Another important difference is the asymmetry in the header format used in request and response messages.
+The CoAP protocol is asymmetric in its format messages, the format of the header packet in the request messages is different than in the response messages.
 Most of the compression mechanisms have been introduced in
 {{I-D.ietf-lpwan-ipv6-static-context-hc}}, this document explains how to use the SCHC compression for CoAP.